puppetlabs/hiera/README.md

 ====================

  * The data should be queryable from the command line
+ * In addition to the current priority based search it should support a merge based search where each tier contribute to the answer rather than the first tier have priority.
- * A Puppet ENC should be written
+ * A Puppet ENC should be written.
+Requires merge based search
  * More backends should be created
  * A webservice that exposes the data
- * Tools to help maintain the data files
+ * Tools to help maintain the data files.
+Ideally this would be Foreman and Dashboard with their own backends

 Installation?
 =============